Paleo-Hebrew Leviticus Scroll: Description

 The paleo-Hebrew Leviticus Scroll consists of fifteen fragments and one scroll of seven columns, measuring 100.5 cm in length.
 The scroll is thought to have been originally part of a larger Torah scroll made-up of individual sheets of parchment that were sewn together.
 The surviving scroll, showing portions of the Book of Leviticus, shows only the bottom portion of two sheets of parchment (ca. one-fifth of its original height), now measuring 10.9 cm in height.
 The two sheets of parchment are shown sewn together; one containing three columns, and the other four columns, for a total of seven extant columns.
 The paleo-Hebrew script is written upon horizontal ruled lines, indented in the parchment by a semi-sharp instrument, from which the scribe "hangs" his letters.
 The rule lines were made mechanically and have a distinctive lighter shade of brown, and are intersected with indented vertical lines at the ends of the margins.

 The parchment consists of light to dark brown, tanned leather, with the ancient Hebrew writing inscribed on the grain-side of the leather, being the side where the hair once grew, and which side is usually darker than the flesh side of the leather.
 The leather, upon examination, is thought to belong to a small domesticated animal; either a kid of the goats or young sheep.
 The pattern of the grain surface in the leather resembles that of a kid, rather than a sheep.
 The lettering of the scroll is written in lampblack ink.
-Individual words are divided by dots.
+Individual words are divided by dots, just as in the paleo-Hebrew Siloam inscription.

 The top portion of the scroll is irregularly worn away, with no indication that it had been deliberately torn or cut.
 Letter and line calculations suggest that the scroll's height was roughly four times greater than the extant lower portion, based upon letter and scribal dot counts of columns four to six.
 The average number of letters per line is forty-seven.
 Columns 4 to 7 measure 14.9 cm. in width, except for the narrow, final column.
 Columns 2 and 3 measure 13.6 cm. and 12.0 cm., respectively.

-The scroll contains much of Leviticus chapters 22:21–27, 23:22–29, 24:9–14, 25:28–36, 26:17–26, and 27:11–19, with smaller fragments showing portions of chapters 4:24–26, 10:4–7, 11:27–32, 13:3–9, 14:16–21, 18:26–19:3, 20:1–6, et al. Based on a cursory review and comparison of extant texts, the 11QpaleoLev Leviticus Scroll is considered by many to be a primary textual witness of the Proto-Masoretic text.
+The scroll contains much of Leviticus chapters 22:21–27, 23:22–29, 24:9–14, 25:28–36, 26:17–26, and 27:11–19, with smaller fragments showing portions of chapters 4:24–26, 10:4–7, 11:27–32, 13:3–9, 14:16–21, 18:26–19:3, 20:1–6, et al. Based on a cursory review and comparison of extant texts, the 11QpaleoLev Leviticus Scroll is considered by many to be a primary textual witness of the Proto-Masoretic Text.

+As was apparently common for the time, the scribe who copied the paleo-Hebrew Leviticus scroll has joined all words together, with only a dot separating word from word.